howsoai/platform-installation-examples/oidc/README.md

 curl -k https://dex.local.howso.com/.well-known/openid-configuration
 ```

 You can also navigate to the Dex dashboard and hit the [Dex Login Page](https://dex.local.howso.com/auth).
 You will have to accept the self signed certificate to proceed.
-At this point it will display, but error.
-It is configured to only be used during a login flow, so this is expected.
+At this point it will display, but show an error.
+This is expected, the Dex login page is expecting to be used only as part of a SSO flow.

 ## Configure Howso Platform

-Take a look at the [config](./manifests/howso-platform.yaml) for Howso Platform.  the required endpoints are configured to point at the Dex installation.
+Take a look at the [config](./manifests/howso-platform.yaml) for Howso Platform.
+The required endpoints are configured under the `oidc` key to point at the Dex installation.

 > Note: The configuraiton uses the Dex Kubernetes service DNS address (`dex.dex.svc.cluster.local`) for all endpoints except the authorize endpoint.
 This is because Dex is only accessible to the Howso Platform application via the Kubernetes network (due to it using localhost, which will resolve differently from a pod in the cluster), however the users browser can hit the external address (dex.local.howso.com), but not the service.
 The authorize endpoint is the one used to construct the redirect URL to dex during the Login flow.